-I had been teaching in special education for nearly two decades when my son was diagnosed with Autism…
+I had been teaching in special education and attended many IEP meetings for nearly two decades when my son was diagnosed with Autism…

 It was evident to me for a while that something was wrong…

 However, just like in many marriages, one of the spouses struggles with new concepts that affect our kids.

 Not Sure If Your Child’s IEP Is Right?

 WE CAN HELP!

 He took a LONG TIME to come to terms with what I had already known.

 BECAUSE he didn’t want a label put on our son that.
 He felt that it could have a negative effect on his mindset as he aged.

 However, my husband finally agreed that the pros would outweigh the cons… and we moved forward.